echedev/uic-flutter/README.md

 | `onActionStarted`  | Called immediately after the button pressed.
 | `progressView`  | Custom view that is shown as a button child during the action.

-See full example of **ActionButton** usage in [demo app](https://github.com/ech89899/uic-flutter/tree/master/example/lib/main.dart) and package docs.
+See full example of **ActionButton** usage in the [demo app](https://github.com/ech89899/uic-flutter/tree/master/example/lib/main.dart) and package docs.

 # [Deck](#deck)